-The worst has happened: You received a bad review online.
+Something you have long dreaded has happened: You received a bad review online.
 Whether it’s your Yelp page, Facebook Business page or Google business reviews page, the damage is done and it’s now public record.
 Worst of all, the review only tells one side of the story, leaving you, the (hopefully) innocent business owner, to clean up the mess.
+Wondering how to handle a bad online review?
+Read on.

 Don’t despair; these things happen.
 As long as you’re aware that a review took place and you’re proactive in responding, you can still maintain your reputation.